Abdelmathin/cloud1/README.md

 - **Nginx:** The high-performance web server.
 - **Terraform:** The infrastructure as code tool used for provisioning and managing cloud resources.

-## What You'll Learn
+## Deployment Steps
-- How to configure your AWS environment for hosting WordPress.
+- Configure your AWS environment for hosting WordPress.
-- Steps to set up a MariaDB database.
+- Set up a MariaDB database.
-- Configuring Nginx as the web server for your WordPress site.
+- Configure Nginx as the web server for your WordPress site.
-- Managing the entire deployment process with Terraform.
+- Manage the entire deployment process with Terraform.

 ---

-Let's get started on this exciting journey to deploy your WordPress website on AWS!

 ## Quick Start